Guidance

 Research on unborn babies is limited but does suggests that meth use during pregnancy increases the risk of:

-Meth-exposed infants are often irritable as newborns but can be soothed by holding and swaddling.
+Meth-exposed infants are often irritable as newborns – engage with health practitioners around appropriate responses to soothing and responding to best meet their needs.
 Meth-exposed infants typically have no feeding issues and do gain weight.

 2 Engage with parents/caregivers or rangatahi who are using meth